Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Bikeable: bike-friendly streets & paths, with quieter residential streets connecting to the wider Surrey cycling network (Bike Score: ~50).

-• Bus Transit Now, SkyTrain by 2028: regular bus service connects to Surrey Central & King George SkyTrain stations today.
-The King George-to-Langley extension will run through Fleetwood by 2028 (Transit Score: ~40 today, rising).
+• Bus Transit Now, SkyTrain by late 2029: regular bus service connects to Surrey Central & King George SkyTrain stations today, with several buses an hour on the main routes, so for the time being it's easy enough to get around the city & out to SkyTrain without a car.
+The King George-to-Langley extension will run through Fleetwood by late 2029 (Transit Score: ~40 today, rising).

 • Highway Access: Highway 1 is the fastest Vancouver run; Fraser Highway is the slower but more direct route.
 South Perimeter Road handles the cross-Surrey traffic.